graphdr/formatdown/README.md

 Provides a small set of tools for formatting tasks when writing documents in R Markdown or Quarto Markdown.
-Works with outputs in html, pdf, docx and possibly others.
+Works with outputs in html, pdf, and docx (and possibly others).

 ## Usage